pagkly/Zed/Investopedia3/Noncurrent Liabilities Definition.md

 ## Examples of Noncurrent Liabilities

 Noncurrent liabilities include debentures, long-term loans, bonds payable, [deferred tax liabilities](https://www.investopedia.com/terms/d/deferredtaxliability.asp), long-term lease obligations, and pension benefit obligations.
 The portion of a bond liability that will not be paid within the upcoming year is classified as a noncurrent liability.
 Warranties covering more than a one-year period are also recorded as noncurrent liabilities.
-Other examples include [deferred compensation](https://www.investopedia.com/terms/d/deferred-compensation.asp), deferred revenue, and certain health care liabilities.
+Other examples include [deferred compensation](https://www.investopedia.com/terms/d/deferred-compensation.asp), [[Deferred Revenue Definition|deferred revenue]], and certain health care liabilities.

 Mortgages, car payments, or other loans for machinery, equipment, or land are all long-term debts, except for the payments to be made in the subsequent twelve months which are classified as the [current portion of long-term debt](https://www.investopedia.com/terms/c/currentportionlongtermdebt.asp).
 Debt that is due within twelve months may also be reported as a noncurrent liability if there is an intent to [refinance](https://www.investopedia.com/terms/r/refinance.asp) this debt with a financial arrangement in the process to restructure the obligation to a noncurrent nature.